 Key Performance Indicators to criteria 17 (SRS) Key Performance Indicator GRI SRS-412-3: Investment agreements subject to human rights screenings a.
-Total number and percentage of operations that have been subject to human rights reviews or human rights impact assessments, by country.

-- a.
-Total number and percentage of significant investment agreements and contracts that include human rights clauses or that underwent human rights screening. - b.
+Total number and percentage of significant investment agreements and contracts that include human rights clauses or that underwent human rights screening. b.
 The definition used for 'significant investment agreements'.

 Key Performance Indicator GRI SRS-412-1: Operations subject to human rights reviews a.
-Percentage of new suppliers that were screened using social criteria.
+Total number and percentage of operations that have been subject to human rights reviews or human rights impact assessments, by country.

-Key Performance Indicator GRI SRS-414-1: New suppliers subject to social screening
+Key Performance Indicator GRI SRS-414-1: New suppliers subject to social screening a.
+Number of suppliers assessed for social impacts.b.
+Number of suppliers identified as having significant actual and potential negative social impacts.